G-PATE: Scalable Differentially Private Data Generator via Private Aggregation of Teacher Discriminators: : A Scalable Data Generative Method

-In this paper, we present a novel approach \name{} for training differentially private data generator.
-Figure~\ref{fig:structure} presents the overview of the approach.
-Different from PATE-GAN and DP-GAN, \name{} ensures differential privacy for the information flow from the discriminator to the generator.
-This improvement incurs less utility loss on the synthetic samples, so \name{} can generate synthetic samples for higher dimensional and more complex datasets.
+In this section, we present our method named \name{}.
+An overview of the method is shown in Figure~\ref{fig:structure}.
+Unlike PATE-GAN and DP-GAN, \name{} ensures differential privacy for the information flow from the discriminator to the generator.
+This improvement incurs less utility loss on the synthetic samples, so it can generate synthetic samples for higher dimensional and more complex datasets.

 \name{} makes two major modifications on the training process of GAN.
 First, we replace the discriminator in GAN with an ensemble of teacher discriminators trained on disjoint subsets of the sensitive data.
-The teacher discriminators do not need to be published, so they can be trained with non-private algorithms.
+The teacher discriminators do not need to be published, thus can be trained using non-private algorithms.
 In addition, we design a gradient aggregator to collect information from teacher discriminators and combine them in a differentially private fashion.
 The output of the aggregator is a gradient vector that guides the student generator to improve its synthetic samples.

 Unlike PATE-GAN, \name{} does not require any student discriminator.
 The teacher discriminators are directly connected to the student generator.
-The gradient aggregator sanitizes the information flow from the teacher discriminators to the student generator to ensure differential privacy.
-This way, \name{} is able to better use privacy budget and approximate the real data distribution to ensure high data utility.
+The gradient aggregator adds noise in the information flow from the teacher discriminators to the student generator to ensure differential privacy.
+This way, \name{} uses privacy budget more efficiently and better approximates the real data distribution to ensure high data utility.